yandeu/phaser-project-template/README.md

 ## Native App

-The simplest way to build a Native App is using [Capacitor](https://capacitor.ionicframework.com/) and following its [Documentation](https://capacitor.ionicframework.com/docs/).
+The simplest way to build a Native App is using https://html2app.dev/.

+Or built it manually using [Capacitor](https://capacitor.ionicframework.com/) and following its [Documentation](https://capacitor.ionicframework.com/docs/).
 The only thing you need to change after installing Capacitor is the **webDir** inside the **capacitor.config.json** file.
 Set it to **dist** like so:

 ```json